theoapps/tphil.github.io/_posts/2015-05-04-Hello-World.md

 title: Hello World
 ---

-Just setting up a blog at last for my projects and whatever else there is to share.
-About me...
-I live in SoCal and work full time as a software engineer.
-My focus is currently in mobile/web app development.
-Planning to eventually get into game/vr development as well.
+Just setting up a blog for my projects and other technology related things I'd like to share.
+Thanks for checking it out!